umigv/goat_description/README.md

 ## Contributors

-`urdf_goat` is authored and maintained by Gregory Meyer.
+`goat_description` is authored and maintained by Gregory Meyer.